UNO-Babb/Lab1/README.md

   - Alternatively you can type **F5** on your keyboard

 ## Instructions
+- Log into GitHub and Canvas
-- Copy the GitHub link for this lab https://github.com/UNO-Babb/Lab1
+- Accept the assignment from GitHub Classroom in Canvas
-- In [Repl.it](https://repl.it), click the **New Repl (+)** in the top right corner
-- Select **Import from GitHub** and paste the link
-- The **.replit** file decides what happens when you click the run button
+- Open in GitHub Code Spaces

-Now that we have the files on your repl.it, we will start to work with the Python file.
+Now that we have the files in GitHub, we will start to work with the Python file.

 ## FirstProgram.py
 The instructions for the program is in code.
 In python, a pound sign (#) is used to denote a comment.
 This is code that will not execute and is only there for the benefit of the programmer.